inspec/inspec-aws/docs/resources/aws_api_gateway_deployments.md

 platform: aws
 ---

-# aws\_api\_gateway\_deployments
+# aws_api_gateway_deployments

 Use the `aws_api_gateway_deployments` InSpec audit resource to test properties of multiple AWS ApiGateway Deployments.

-The AWS::ApiGateway::Deployment resource deploys an API Gateway RestAPI resource to a stage so that clients can call the API over the internet.
+The `AWS::ApiGateway::Deployment` resource deploys an API Gateway RestApi resource to a stage so that clients can call the API over the internet.
 The stage acts as an environment.

 ## Syntax